Ohlins Rally & Track Owners Manual

 The oil beneath the piston returns through the adjuster valve in the piston shaft, (Fig.3), flow 3.

-Hitting a bump
+Hitting a Bump

 When you are hitting a bump the shock absorbers are compressed fast (high shaft speed).
 The oil can not be forced ”fast enough” through just the valve in the piston shaft.
 The pressure on the compression side increases and opens the shim stack covering the compression orifices in the piston, (Fig.1), flow 2.